Kan-T-IT/geonode-documentation/usage/managing_documents/document_metadata.rst

       *Document Location and Licenses*

-  Click on the blue button :guilabel:`Next >>` to go ahead to the next step.
+  Click on the button :guilabel:`Next >>` to go ahead to the next step.

 3. On the **Optional Metadata** page, complementary information can be added: